STRADBALLY WOODLAND RAILWAY

 Sunday 4th & Monday 5th – bank holiday

 Sunday 6th & Monday 7th – part of the National Steam Rally – see here for more info

-See our social media pages on Facebook and Twitter for the most up to date information on running days
+See our social media pages on Facebook, Twitter and Instagram for the most up to date information on running days

-Tickets are sold on the day of your visit at the station before boarding the train.
+Tickets for our regular running days are sold on the day of your visit from the ticket office before boarding the train.
 We accept cash and card payments.
-Tickets are valid for unlimited trips on the train during operating hours – pay once, travel all day.
+Tickets are valid for unlimited trips on the train during operating hours.
+In other words, pay once and travel all day!

 Family of four: €20

-A shop selling hot and cold drinks, snacks, merchandise and second-hand books and magazines will also be open on running days subject to volunteer availability.
+A shop selling hot and cold drinks, snacks, merchandise and second-hand books and magazines will be open on running days, subject to volunteer availability.
 We have a seating area next to the platform, ideal for a picnic.

 The Stradbally Woodland Railway opened in 1969 as the first volunteer-run heritage railway on the island of Ireland

 Situated in the grounds of the Stradbally Hall estate, the railway stemmed from an earlier idea which saw an original Guinness Brewery steam locomotive steamed while mounted on blocks for the August 1967 National Steam Rally.
 A short section of 1ft 10½in track was laid for the 1968 event and the engine pulled several small passenger carriages.

 In 1969, the line was relaid to 3ft gauge following the arrival of our steam locomotive, the pride of the fleet, 1949-built Andrew Barclay 0-4-0WT No 2/LM44 Róisín.
 Róisín spent her working life on the bog railways of counties Laois and Offaly for Bord na Móna alongside her sister steam engines, Nos 1 and 3.
 Róisín has called Stradbally her home for over 50 years and she’s been lovingly cared for by our small but dedicated Irish Steam Preservation Society volunteers since the day she arrived.